Novels in English

-A hopeful and heroic girl befriends a lost whale during World War II, and together they embark on a journey to liberate France and find their families.
+A hopeful and heroic girl befriends a lost whale during World War II, and together they embark on a journey to find their families and liberate France.

-Ever since the Germans became the unwelcome “guests” of Paris in the early days of World War II, Papa and Chantal have gone out in the evenings to fish in the Seine.
-Tonight Chantal is hoping for a salmon, but instead she spies something much more special: a whale!
+Ever since the Germans became the unwelcome “guests” of Paris, Chantal and her father have gone out in the evenings to fish in the Seine.
+One night, hoping to catch a salmon, Chantal spies something much more special: a whale!

-Though small (for a whale) and lost, he seems friendly.
-Chantal soon opens her heart to the loveable creature and names him Franklin, after the American president who must surely be sending troops to rescue her country.
+He seems friendly, lost, and small (for a whale).
+Chantal opens her heart to the loveable creature and names him Franklin, after the American president who must surely be sending troops to rescue her country.

 “Chantal’s optimism against overwhelming odds makes her a hero to creatures above and below the water.
 Overflowing with charm and hope, this novel is perfect for readers who love a touch of the fantastic and the impossible.”
 (Booklist Online)